angpa/dj-sarasvati/README.md

 > *"The Cosmic DJ.
 An immersive audio experience powered by the void."*

 **DJ Sarasvatī** is a Next.js web application designed with a high-end "Synthwave / Retro-Futuristic" aesthetic.
-It features a reactive 3D deep space background, neon accents, and a glassmorphism-based player interface.
+It features a reactive 3D deep space background, neon accents, and a glassmorphism-based player interface that streams curated tracks via YouTube.

 ## 🌌 Features

 -   **Immersive 3D Background**: A "Warp Speed" starfield and reactive geometric visualizers built with `Three.js` and `@react-three/fiber`.
+(Optimized for performance).
+-   **Audio Integration**: Powered by `react-youtube`, seamlessly integrated into a custom UI.
+    -   **Auto-Play**: Music starts automatically upon entering the experience.
+    -   **Intro Skipping**: Intelligently skips intros for verified tracks (e.g., Depeche Mode).
+    -   **Continuous Playback**: Auto-advances to the next track in the playlist.
+-   **Cinema Mode**: A dedicated "Expand" toggle to view music videos in full-screen overlay mode while maintaining audio continuity.
 -   **Neon Aesthetics**: Custom Tailwind CSS configuration for glowing fuchsia and cyan accents against a deep void black.
 -   **Glassmorphism UI**: High-performance backdrop blur and transparency effects for a premium "HUD" feel.
--   **Post-Processing**: Bloom and Chromatic Aberration effects for that retro-lens look.
+-   **Dynamic Time Tracking**: Real-time progress and duration display.

 ## 🛠 Tech Stack